European firefighters and planes join battle against wildfires that have left 20 dead in Greece

-ATHENS, Greece (AP) — Water-dropping planes from several European countries joined hundreds of firefighters Wednesday battling wildfires raging for days across Greece that left 20 people dead, while major blazes also burned in Spain’s Tenerife and in northwestern Turkey near the Greek border.
+ATHENS, Greece (AP) — Water-dropping planes from several European countries joined hundreds of firefighters Wednesday battling wildfires raging for days across Greece that left 20 people dead, while major blazes also burned in Spain’s Tenerife in the Canary Islands and in northwestern Turkey near the Greek border.

-Greece’s largest active forest fire was burning out of control for the fifth day near the city of Alexandroupolis in the country’s northeast, while authorities were trying to prevent a blaze on the northwestern fringe of Athens from scorching homes and reaching the Parnitha national park, one of the last green areas near the Greek capital.
+Greece’s largest current forest fire was burning out of control for the fifth day near the city of Alexandroupolis in the country’s northeast, while another major blaze on the northwestern fringe of Athens was burning homes and heading towards the Parnitha national park, one of the last green areas near the Greek capital.

-Over the last three days, 209 wildfires have broken out across Greece, fire department spokesman, Ioannis Artopios, said Wednesday morning.
-The blazes, fanned by gale-force winds and hot, dry summer conditions, have led authorities to order the evacuations of dozens of villages and the main hospital in Alexandroupolis.
+Over three days, 209 wildfires had broken out across Greece, fire department spokesman Ioannis Artopios said Wednesday morning.
+The blazes, fanned by gale-force winds and hot, dry summer conditions, led authorities to order the evacuations of dozens of villages and the main hospital in Alexandroupolis, where nearly 70 of the more than 200 patients were transferred to a ferry docked in the city’s port that was turned into a temporary floating hospital.

 Although gale-force winds were gradually abating in many parts of the country, the risk of new fires remained high.